pedrobarrostech/palidrome-js/README.md

 # palidrome-js
-Check if input string is palindrome.
+Check if input is palindrome.

 # Installing
 ```js